GASPI-Forum/GASPI-Forum.github.io/gaspi.md

 OpenSHMEM supports weak synchronizations (notifications) via fenced message ordering, but today only allows for a single fence per pair of processing elements (PE).

-In contrast the GASPI provides a general concept of weak synchronization per data-transfer context.
-GASPI allows for an arbitrary number of (simultaneous) notifications per PE pair, where the notifications allow for ordering per data context.
+In contrast GASPI supports a more general concept of (named) notifications, which allows for message ordering (and corresponding weak synchronization) per data context.